horaceg/blog/content/posts/bayes.md

 ## Maximum a posteriori

-A slightly more precise inference technique is to find the argmax of the posterior, that is the point that maximizes the posterior distribution.
+A more precise inference technique is to find the argmax of the posterior, that is the point that maximizes the posterior distribution.
 We call this value the __mode__ of the distribution.

 As with the likelihood, we use the negative logarithm.
 Since $\log ab = \log a + \log b$, we want to minize the sum of the NLL and the negative log-prior.